 8 yr. | 53 | 20.9 | 54 | 21.3 |

-You can quickly identify a helmet’s construction type: all you need to do is to look for a gap between its outer shell and the protective foam.
-You will notice that non-skater helmets that are made of hardshell construction also, as a matter of fact, possess a thin layer of tape around their mid-sections which then cover the rough edges of their plastic shells.
-When you accidentally left your helmets’ plastic shells in the heat outside, they could become warped and cracked.
+You can quickly identify a helmet’s construction type: all you need to do is look for a gap between its outer shell and the protective foam.
+You will notice that non-skater helmets that are made of hardshell construction also, as a matter of fact, possess a thin layer of tape around their mid-sections which then covers the rough edges of their plastic shells.
+When you accidentally leave your helmet’s plastic shells in the heat outside, they could become warped and cracked.
 These ugly conditions of your hardshell helmets may still occur despite CPSC tests, which were conducted with and without their plastic casings.

-While it is a great idea to pad your child’s helmet before wearing, you should not attempt to adjust the pad itself.
-And you may use “locking sliders” below the ears, which make adjusting the helmet easier than “simple sliders” that are too hard to adjust.
+While it is a great idea to pad your child’s helmet before wearing it, you should not attempt to adjust the pad itself.
+You may use “locking sliders” below the ears, which makes adjusting the helmet easier than “simple sliders” that are too hard to adjust.

-More expensive helmets utilize magnetic closure bucket that exhibit non-pinch quality.
-Only Lazer and Nutcase brands currently adopt the use of magnetic buckle: Uvex utilizes their own special latching system, while other helmets use certain types of the normal buckle.
+More expensive helmets utilize magnetic closure buckets that exhibit non-pinch quality.
+Only Lazer and Nutcase brands currently adopt the use of magnetic buckle: Uvex utilizes their special latching system, while other helmets use certain types of the normal buckle.

 Use reflectors to increase the visibility of your child’s view while riding a bike.
-It doesn’t matter if it is too sunny or cloudy, reflectors give provide clear view while cycling.
-Because of this, many manufacturers have started to add reflective tapes or LED lights to their helmets.
+It doesn’t matter if it is too sunny or cloudy, reflectors provide a clear view while cycling.
+Because of this, many manufacturers have started to add reflective tape or LED lights to their helmets.

 Use visors to protect your child’s eyes while cycling.
 Many bicycle helmets have in-built visors; most skate helmets come without visors.
 Choose the right helmets that can guarantee your child’s biking comfort.